renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 # Schema
 ##  Overview:
-1. This defines the action as data and its config
+1. This defines the action as data with configurable entities explicitly marked (*config true;*)
 2. All related actions are declared under a single YANG schema module.
 3. YANG schema module is versioned.
 4. For each action the following are true